remyferu/ME369-Austin_Dynamics-Final_Project/README.md

 6. You are now ready to launch your gazebo world and run your model_mover.py node.
 Use `roslaunch turtlebot3_simulations turtlebot3_final_project.launch` in one shell and `rosrun final_project model_mover.py` in another.

 If there are issues finding `TURTLEBOT3_MODEL` or other errors ensure that you run `source devel/setup.bash` in your base directory, run `export TURTLEBOT3_MODEL=waffle_pi`, and run the ros setup.bash file.
-It is very helpfull to add these console commands to the .bashrc file to avoid any tediously repetative tasks.
+It is very helpful to add these console commands to the .bashrc file to avoid any tediously repetitive tasks.